-Newland Chase provides clients with a deep expertise in all areas of Japanese Migration as well as effective advice wherever in the world our clients undertake their business.
+Newland Chase provides clients with a deep expertise in all areas of Japanese Immigration as well as effective advice wherever in the world our clients undertake their business.
 We invest in the best talent to bring you immigration solutions customised to your business needs.
 Our immigration consultants provide clear and practical solutions in Japan and globally through 60 offices around the world.

 For migration advice and support contact one of our office locations, or send an email using the button below.

 Despite the economics issues following the 2012 earthquake, Japan still maintains one of the world’s largest economies and there are numerous opportunities in the multinational corporations present in Japan, particularly for transferees.